-Cindy Formanek Kirk, Executive Director, Metro Programs Sherry Gotlieb, Director of Adult Learning Services Suzanne Montgomery, Director of Samford After Sundown Director of Legal Assistant Certificate Program, TBA
+Cindy Formanek Kirk, Executive Director, Metro Programs Sherry Gotlieb, Director of Adult Learning Services Della Fancher, Director of Business Development Laura Hendley Lee, Director of Paralegal Studies Certificate Program Suzanne Montgomery, Director of Samford After Sundown

 Samford University's Metro Programs provide opportunities for personal and professional growth over the lifespan through rigorous academic programs and relationships in a Christian community.
 Metro acts as a bridge between the community and Samford University, identifying and addressing the educational needs of the local workforce and introducing the values and meaning of the University to those with whom we connect.